Disabled Homeowners’ Exemption (DHE)

 DHE/SCHE Frequently Asked Questions (FAQs)

-The deadline to apply for DHE for the current tax year is March 15.
+Please note that the deadline to apply for DHE for the current tax year is March 15.
 (If March 15 falls on a weekend or holiday, the deadline is the next business day.)

 The DHE benefit must be renewed annually.
 The Department of Finance will send you a renewal application when it is time to renew your benefit.
 You must renew your exemption by March 15, or your property taxes could increase significantly.
 (If March 15 falls on a weekend or holiday, the deadline is the next business day.)